Navid200/xDrip/docs/Nightscout/HerokuGone.md

 ![](./images/dumpPaste.png)

 There are three changes you need to make to this.
-1- Replace \<PASSWORD\>, including the brackets, with your Atlas database admin password, which excludes special characters.
+1- Replace mongodump with ./mongodump.exe
-2- Replace \<DATABASE\>, including brackets, with the user name you copied from the Atlas database access page.
+2- Replace \<PASSWORD\>, including the brackets, with your Atlas database admin password, which excludes special characters.
-3- Insert \-\-forceTableScan right after mongodump.
+3- Replace \<DATABASE\>, including brackets, with the user name you copied from the Atlas database access page.

 What you will have in the terminal after these three changes should look like the following.
 ![](./images/dumpPasteMod.png)